Is Muscle/Mass Genetic and How Does It Affect Skinny Fat?

 Research Participant 1170, Before and After Weigh Loss - Is Muscle/Mass Genetic? - Is Muscle/Mass Genetic and How Does It Affect Skinny Fat?

 They started their regular fat weight loss within safe/healthy Standard BMI at 24.6 — meaning by scientific/medical BMI definition (22, 23, 24, 25, 26), they have no excess regular white/yellow fat (adipose tissue, the main kind of body fat).
 This is literally how doctors discern the difference between healthy weight and being overweight or obese.
-A person cannot have too much regular white/yellow fat and be within safe BMI – it is 100% contrary to and destroys the BMI definition (yes, we know the Standard BMI is inaccurate, but it is the current standard (27, 28) and better than no standard at all).
+A person cannot have too much regular white/yellow fat and be within safe BMI – it is 100% contrary to and violates the BMI definition (yes, we know the Standard BMI is inaccurate, but it is the current standard (27, 28) and better than no standard at all).

 Does Genetic Skinny Fat Tissue Replace Genetic Default Muscle/Mass?